Building an international client base can be a daunting prospect for any company.

 But with approximately 7,111 languages spoken today globally, how can your company ensure that you speak your customers’ language?

-Offering an efficient and effective multilingual customer service experience may seem unrealistic for smaller companies, but few realise that there is real possibility for an amazing return on investment for those who put their money towards professional language services.
+Offering an efficient and effective multilingual customer service experience may seem unrealistic for smaller companies, but few realize that there is a real possibility for an amazing return on investment for those who put their money towards professional language services.

 'The Age of the customer'?